fluid-checkout/fluid-checkout/readme.txt

 * Woostify
 * Zakra

-**If you have any issues using Fluid Checkout with your theme please let us know through the plugin's support forum or [our feedback page](https://feedback.fluidcheckout.com) and we'll quickly fix it.**
+**If you have any issues using Fluid Checkout with your theme please let us know through the plugin's [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.**

 = Fully Customizable =